stom66/tts-castle-wars/_tabs/index.md

 * [Assets](assets) - information on the various assets used to create the game
 * [Cards](cards) - details on the various cards used in the game, including their costs and functions
 * [Development](development) - a guide for those wishing to modify the game

+This wiki is for the Castle Wars remake for Tabletop Simulator.

+You will need to own the base game to be able to install and play this mod.

+#### How to get the mod:

+Head on over the Steam Workshop page and Subscribe to this mod.
+It should be available straight away in the Workshop section of your Games choices.